Pallavi25Kishore/Life-Journey-Cruises/README.md

 </details>

-## About
+## :books:About
 :anchor: Ahoy!
-Welcome to Life Journey Cruises, a sample platform where users can explore, plan, and book a cruise to one of our many destinations.
+Welcome to Life Journey Cruises, a platform where users can explore, plan, and book a cruise to one of our many destinations.
 Our application uses a streamlined checkout process and user-friendly features --such as our AI chatbot -- to simplify the booking process and offer an enhanced user experience.

 <div align="center">
  <h3> Explore :earth_americas:</h3>